Win Your Security Clearance Case.

 Korody Law maintains a nationally recognized security clearance law practice focusing on defending DoD contractors, civilians, and military members facing revocation, denial, or suspension of a security clearance.

-security clearance hearings are legal proceedings.
+Security clearance hearings are legal proceedings.

 - There are strict rules that must be followed by all parties at the hearing.